-At June 30, 2020, J.P.
-Morgan Securities' net capital of \$27.7 billion exceeded the minimum net capital requirement of \$5.4 billion by \$22.3 billion.
+As of June 30, 2022, J.P.
+Morgan Securities maintained tentative net capital of \$27.2 billion and maintained net capital of \$20.5 billion which exceeded the minimum net capital requirement of \$6.0 billion by \$14.5 billion.

-Customers of J.P.
-Morgan Securities are protected under SEC Rule 15c3-3 of the Securities Exchange Act of 1934.
-As of June 30, 2020, qualified securities segregated in a special reserve account for the exclusive benefit of customers was \$5.1 billion and was reported within securities purchased under resale agreements on the Consolidated Statement of Financial Condition.
+J.P.
+Morgan Securities is subject to SEC Rule 15c3-3 of the Securities Exchange Act of 1934 (the customer reserve requirements rule) which requires the Company to safeguard customer assets.
+As of June 30, 2022, qualified securities segregated in a special reserve account for the exclusive benefit of customers was \$42.2 billion and was reported in securities purchased under resale agreements on the Consolidated Statement of Financial Condition.

 J.P.
 Morgan Securities also performs the computation for assets in the proprietary accounts of broker-dealers ("PAB") in accordance with the PAB reserve computation set forth in SEC Rule 15c3-3 under the Securities Exchange Act of 1934, so as to enable introducing brokers to include PAB assets as allowable assets in their net capital computations (to the extent allowable under the Net Capital Rule).
-As of June 30, 2020, qualified securities segregated in a special reserve account for the exclusive benefit of PAB customers was \$601 million and was reported within securities purchased under resale agreements on the Consolidated Statement of Financial Condition.
+As of June 30, 2022, qualified securities segregated in a special reserve account for the exclusive benefit of PAB customers was \$1.3 billion and was reported in securities purchased under resale agreements on the Consolidated Statement of Financial Condition.

 Additionally, J.P.
 Morgan Securities, in its capacity as an FCM must segregate amounts due to its customers as required under 4d(a)(2) and 4d(f) of the Commodity Exchange Act and Commission Regulation 30.7.
-Cash and securities, including those owned by customers, segregated under these regulations as of June 30, 2020 totaled \$77.5 billion, which exceeded requirements by \$3.7 billion.
-The assets included \$11.7 billion of cash, \$20.9 billion of financial instruments owned (net of unsettled trades) and \$9.3 billion of net receivables from brokers, dealers, clearing organizations and others.
-The assets also included \$35.6 billion of customer owned assets which are not reflected on the Consolidated Statement of Financial Condition.
+Cash and securities, including those owned by customers, segregated under these regulations as of June 30, 2022 totaled \$81.1 billion, which exceeded requirements by \$4.6 billion.
+The assets included \$10.0 billion of cash, \$1.5 billion of financial instruments owned and \$36.7 billion of net receivables from brokers, dealers, clearing organizations and others.
+The assets also included \$32.9 billion of customer owned assets which are not reflected on the Consolidated Statement of Financial Condition.